-I’ve talked about 18th Century bedgowns here on You Sew Nice, but I haven’t yet talked about the garment one wears with a bedgown – the 18th Century pleated petticoat!
-Today the word ‘petticoat’ refers to an undergarment, but in the 18th Century, petticoats were simply the garments you wore on […]
+When it comes to 18th century costuming basics, I’ve talked about bedgowns, but I haven’t yet talked about the garment one wears with a bedgown – the 18th Century pleated petticoat!

 A Black Lace Mantelet

-A black lace mantelet is a foolish and fragile thing, one of the most pointless accessories in the history of western fashion.
+A black lace mantelet is, foolish, fragile and one of the most pointless accessories in the history of western fashion.
 Of course I wanted to make one!

 High-Crowned Regency Straw Hat